 Soaring tuitions are not your problem, parents of little ones.
-They are of zero consequence, given your timeline, so you can focus on other injustices like saving the whales, the honey bees, or the three-martini lunch (fast going out-of-style).
+They are of zero consequence, given your timeline, so you can focus on other injustices like saving the whales, the honey bees, or the three-martini lunch.

 How do I know this?
 It’s a classic credit bubble, and will end like they all do.

 In plain English, we threw a bunch of money at 18-year-old kids, told them they could only use it for college, and are surprised and confused that the price went up.
 Duh.

 This is ECON 101, folks: supply and demand (plus the unintended consequences and distortions from regulatory interventions in a market economy).

 Okay, pretend it’s “market day” at your child’s preschool, and Connor, Caleb, and your kid all get some chips (five each) to trade and compete for cookies.
 A market price develops, cookies are exchanged for chips, and the game ends.
 Now start over, but give them 100 chips each.
 What do you think happens to the price of cookies?

 In a slew of misguided efforts first to offer GI benefits, beat the Russians to the moon, and then make college “affordable”, well-intentioned, vote-seeking bureaucrats determined the government should use taxpayer funds to underwrite student loans to anyone with a pulse, and to guarantee them in case of default, even for private lenders.
 To limit potential losses, students, our most vulnerable and naïve demographic, were precluded from basic bankruptcy protection, thereby also removing a necessary cog in capitalism that ensures prudent evaluation of risk by lenders.

 Atrocious (the perfect adjective for this act of brilliance).

 That’s right; we took out everything that makes lending and borrowing an effective vehicle for turning savings into productivity and economic growth.